MadoNgom/Management-App/README.md

 To facilitate enrollment in his school, he would also like to have a part in the application where he can add students and put them in a specific class.
 For example.
 He can register his daughter Penda Sarr in Terminal s2.

-## install all package after cloing this repository
+## install all package after cloning this repository

 By Running `npm install` to install all packages